Alexandra Trusova: 2022–2023 season

-2024–2025 season: The awaited comeback
+2024–2025 season

 It was announced that Trusova, now Ignatova, would partake in the 2024 Russian test skates, and that she had returned to training with Plushenko at his skating academy, Angels of Plushenko.

-Ignatova debuted two new programs at the 2024 Russian Test Skates, both of which were choreographed by Nikita Mikhailov.
+Trusova debuted two new programs at the 2024 Russian Test Skates, both of which were choreographed by Nikita Mikhailov.
 Her short program was set to the J2 and Ilza version of the song "Bésame Mucho".
 She cleanly landed a double axel and a triple flip, but struggled on the third jumping pass, doubling out of the second half of the intended triple-triple combination.
-In the free skate, Ignatova attempted one quad lutz though the attempt was unsuccessful.
-She again struggled with her triple lutz-triple toeloop combination, making similar errors to the short program.
-Speaking to press after her free skate Ignatova said “The performance was bad, definitely, but better than in training, it was really bad in training.
+In the free skate, Ignatova attempted one quad Lutz though the attempt was unsuccessful.
+She again struggled with her triple Lutz-triple toeloop combination, making similar errors to the short program.
+Speaking to press after her free skate, Trusova said, "The performance was bad, definitely, but better than in training, it was really bad in training.
 But before going to Novogorsk I didn't make any mistakes in the short.
-These are trial runs for me, I haven't decided yet whether I'll come back.”
+These are trial runs for me, I haven't decided yet whether I'll come back."

-It was announced in October 2024 that Ignatova would not make a comeback in the upcoming competitive season.
-An article written by RIA Novosti explained that although Ignatova would continue to train at the Angels of Plushenko Academy, she did not intend to skate competitively during the 2024-2025 season.
+It was announced in October 2024 that Trusova would not make a comeback in the upcoming competitive season.
+An article written by RIA Novosti explained that although Trusova would continue to train at the Angels of Plushenko, she did not intend to skate competitively during the 2024–2025 season.

+2025–2026 season: Return to competitive ice

+On 19 January 2026, five months after giving birth to her son, Trusova was listed as a participant, alongside previous training mate Valieva, for the Russian Jumping Championship in February.
+The next day, Trusova announced she had returned to training with Tutberidze.
+She shared in a YouTube video, "I decided to go to Eteri Georgievna because I trained with her for most of my career and it's more comfortable to practice and perform with her."
+She continues to say, "I want to comeback.
+I want to make my dream come true.
+Let's not say which one it is."

+Trusova participated in the Russian Jumping Championship.
+In the women's quarter-finals she finished in ninth place, unable to advance to the semi-finals.
+In the duets category she was paired with her husband Makar Ignatov; the pair finished in fifth place overall.